 Kevin Goldberg

 Washington, DC

-Kevin Goldberg is the First Amendment specialist at the Freedom Forum, where he works to educate the public on the importance of the First Amendment and oversees the Freedom Forum’s network of experts.
-Prior to joining the Freedom Forum, he served as vice president, legal for the Digital Media Association (DiMA), which represents the world’s leading audio streaming companies.
-Before DiMA, Goldberg spent 25 years in private practice at two law firms where he focused on First Amendment, FOIA and intellectual property issues for clients including the News Leaders Association, Association of Alternative Newsmedia, World Press Freedom Committee and Global Investigative Journalism Network, providing legislative advocacy, litigation strategy as well as training on free speech, free press and open government issues.
-Goldberg also taught a class in journalism and First Amendment law for seven years at George Mason University and has spoken at events sponsored by the State Department and nonprofits in more than a dozen countries around the world.
+Kevin Goldberg is a vice president and First Amendment expert at Freedom Forum, where he works to educate the public on the importance of the First Amendment and oversees Freedom Forum’s network of experts.
+Goldberg is a regular presenter at conferences and has spoken at events sponsored by the U.S. State Department and nonprofits in more than a dozen countries around the world, as well as having appeared on major media outlets such as MSNBC, NPR, Fox television stations and the Forbes Breaking News Channel as a legal expert on First Amendment issues.
+He also speaks to students at every education level ─ from elementary schools to college to law school and other graduate programs ─ and to community groups around the country, including having taught a class in journalism and First Amendment law for seven years at George Mason University.
+Prior to joining Freedom Forum, Goldberg served as vice president, legal for the Digital Media Association, which represents the world’s leading audio streaming companies.
+Before DiMA, Goldberg spent 25 years in private practice at two law firms where he focused on the First Amendment, the Freedom of Information Act, and intellectual property issues for clients, including the News Leaders Association, AAN, World Press Freedom Committee and Global Investigative Journalism Network, providing legislative advocacy, litigation strategy as well as training on free speech, free press and open government issues.

+Kevin Goldberg